What Do You Take With You In Your Trail Pack?

 Air Pump: A spare tube won’t do you much good without a way to fill it!

-Spare Spark Plug: A fouled spark plug sill strand you just as easy as a flat tire.
+Spare Spark Plug: A fouled spark plug sill strands you as quickly as a flat tire.

 Tape: electrical tape is the way to go, it can be used for easy waterproofing, and in an emergency can be used for compression or to secure a splint.
 Stay away from duct tape.
-Yes, in any other situation duct tape is the king of tape, but it’s useless when it gets wet.
-Plus, 10 feet of duct tape is 10x bigger than 10 feet of electrical tape, so you’re using up a lot of space in your trail pack.
+In any other situation, duct tape is the king of tape, but it’s useless when wet.
+Plus, 10 feet of duct tape is 10x bigger than 10 feet of electrical tape, so you’re using up much space in your trail pack.
 (I may have exaggerated, but you know what I mean)

-Zipties: It is loose?
-Zipties.
+Zip ties: Is it loose?
+Zip ties.
 What broke off?
-Zipties.
-Zipties are essential for quick fixes, and they take up very little room.
+Zip ties.
+Zip ties are essential for quick fixes and take up very little room.
 There’s almost no reason not to have them in your trail pack.
-Case in point, I have used zipties to secure slipping dirt bike grips after taking my bike for a swim.
-I’ve even used them to secure the rear brake reservoir after a close call with a rock.
+Case in point: I have used zip ties to secure slipping dirt bike grips after taking my bike for a swim.
+I’ve even used them to ensure the rear brake reservoir after a close call with a rock.

-Paracord: Parachute rope has an incredibly high tensile strength to size ratio.
-You can make a splint, tie your roost deflector back on, and even make a tow strap.
+Paracord: Parachute rope has an incredibly high tensile strength-to-size ratio.
+You can use it to make a splint, tie your roost deflector back on, and even make a tow strap.

 J.B.
 Weld: A cold EPOXY weld will fix or patch almost anything on your bike.
-Just make sure you bring the high temp epoxy so you can use it on the case and your brake lever perch.
+Just ensure you bring the high-temperature epoxy to the case and your brake lever perch.

-Hex Wrenches: Considering there are no American made dirt bikes, it’s safe to assume that every bike out there is metric.
+Hex Wrenches: Considering there are no American-made dirt bikes, it’s safe to assume every bike out there is metric.
 I keep a multi-size Hex (Allen) wrench set with me.
 I can do anything from adjusting the bars to removing the subframe.
-What you want to avoid are packs of loose wrenches, they will get lost, it’s just a matter of time.
+What you want to avoid are packs of loose wrenches; they will get lost, and it’s just a matter of time.
 You also want to avoid cheap wrenches.
-If your multi wrench is made of plastic, you may have trouble if you need to loosen a stuck bolt.
+If your multi-wrench is made of plastic, you may have trouble loosening a stuck bolt.

 I had a cheap multi-hex wrench shatter while adjusting my handlebars.
 Sharp plastic vs. hand skin, plastic wins.
-Fortunately, I was in my garage, so I was able to bandage the cut, but if that had happened on the trail, I would have been in trouble.
+Fortunately, I was in my garage to bandage the cut, but I would have been in trouble if that had happened on the trail.
 Plus, once the plastic frame breaks, you will have no leverage on the wrench, making it almost useless.

 Think Compact

-Multi-tool: Another important tool that needs to be of good quality.
+Multitool: Another essential tool that needs to be of good quality.
 A cheap leatherman knock-off won’t do you any good in your trail pack.
-The quality of the construction and the quality of the steel in the tools could mean all the difference in a survival situation.
-Cheap metal won’t last long under excessive use, like building a shelter.
+The quality of the construction and the steel quality in the tools could mean all the difference in a survival situation.
+Cheap metal, like building a shelter, won’t last long under excessive use.

 Socket Tool Thing: My first KTM came with a multi-use “T” handle wrench.
 It came with sockets and screwdriver attachments.
 KTM claims I can completely tear down and rebuild my bike with this thing, but I haven’t tried.
-Fortunately, it’s very light and compact, and extremely handy.
+Fortunately, it’s very light, compact, and extremely handy.

-Screwdriver: Obviously taking a bunch of screwdrivers with you would be impractical, but sometimes multi-tools aren’t good enough.
-I picked up a 6-in-1 screwdriver from Home Depot for $2.99 and it’s working out great.
-The screwdriver has two different sizes of Phillips and slot bits and the bit holder doubles as a nut driver.
+Screwdriver: Obviously, taking a bunch of screwdrivers with you would be impractical, but sometimes, multitools aren’t good enough.
+I picked up a 6-in-1 screwdriver from Home Depot for $2.99, and it’s working great.
+The screwdriver has two different sizes of Phillips and slot bits, and the bit holder doubles as a nut driver.

 Food and Drink For Riding

-Gatorade: Gatorade, not just “sports drink” is better than water, and WAY better than energy drinks.
-Water does not replace minerals and electrolytes lost during exercise, and energy drinks dehydrate you.
+Gatorade: Gatorade is better than water; it is not just a “sports drink” but WAY better than energy drinks.
+Water does not replace minerals and electrolytes lost during exercise; energy drinks dehydrate you.
 Gatorade also gives you some calories to work with.
 If you are serious about your hydration and performance, you should look into some intra-workout powders.

 Camelbak (Hydration Pack): Camelbaks are an easy way to keep hydrated on the trail.
-They don’t cost much, and after a while, you will unconsciously drink a steady stream of water (or Gatorade) as you ride.
-This eliminates the need to stop and the need to carry a bottle with you.
-Most trail backpacks will have a Camelbak pocket is you want to keep things simple.
+They don’t cost much, and after a while, you unconsciously drink a steady stream of water (or Gatorade) as you ride.
+This eliminates the need to stop and carry a bottle with you.
+Most trail backpacks will have a Camelbak pocket if you want to keep things simple.

 Extras For LONG Rides